 Battlefield losses resulted in the need for more men on the Western front.
 Britain for the first time in its long history instituted conscription.
 The Canadian Government followed suit (1917).
 Prime Minister Sir Robert Borden belierced that the CEF could be based on volunteer recruitment.
 After receiving large numbers of voluntters (1914), but volunteers had declined substantially by the end of 1915.
 Primeminister Borden announced a plan to deploy 500,000 men overseas (January 1916).
 A force of this size could not be fielded on a volunteer basis.
 Canada at the time had a populatiion of only 8 million.
 The Government passed the Military Service Act (August 1917).
 French Canadians stronly opposed conscription for a war in which they did not believe.
 Other groups opposed conscription including farm and labor groups.
 The issue of conscription sharply divided Canadians.

 Lieutenant-General Sir Arthur Currie was appointed to be the the first Canadian to command the Canadian Corps (June 1917).
+Within a month he committed the Canadian Corps to its most infamous bttle of the War.
 The Canadians fought in waist-deep mud to take Passchendaele in Belgium (October-November 1917).
 They suffered 16,000 menkilled and wounded.

 The collapse of Russia in late 1917 and peace treaty forced upon the Bolsevicks in 1918 enabled the Germans to transfer powerful forces to the Wesern Front.
 The draconian demands on the Bolshecicks delayed the siugning of the peace treaty and the transfer of troops to the Western Front.
 The Russian Revolution occurred during the late Fall.
 The ensuing Wiunter of course meant that the Germans could not l;aunch a major offensive.
 By the tinme they were able to launch their offensive, a new American Army of over 1 million men awaited them in the Allied trenches.
 Without the arrival of the Americans, it is likely that the Germans would have won the war.
 German General Ludendorff was to say after the War that it was the arrival of the American infantry that was the decisive factor on the Western Front.